MladenZurkic/GlobalCabs/README.md

 ## GlobalCabs: Ride Reservation System

-This project, developed for Globalkom, provides a user interface for reserving rides with GlobalCabs taxi service.
+This project, developed for Globalkom, provides a user interface for reserving rides.

 ### Features: